gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': values from the COSE capabilities in the "COSE Key Types" Registry {{COSE.Key.Types}}.

 * REQ6 - If used, specify the acceptable values for 'pub\_key\_enc': 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}.
 Future specifications may define additional values for this parameter.

+* REQ7a - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC: the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.

 * REQ7 - Format of the 'key' value: see {{ssec-join-resp}}.